simonoxen/plastimatch/doc/sphinx/getting_started.rst

   http://itk.org/

-We currently support version ITK 3.20.X, and ITK 4.1 and greater.
+We currently support version ITK 3.20.1 and greater, and ITK 4.1 and greater.
 For ITK 4, you will need to install DCMTK if you want DICOM support. ::

+  ITK < 3.20.1          Not supported
   ITK 3.20.1            Supported (with caveats)
   ITK 3.20.2            Recommended
-  ITK 4.0               Not supported
+  ITK < 4.1             Not supported
   ITK >= 4.1            Recommended (install DCMTK)

 ITK 3.20.1 is a decent version, but it has a few bugs